 In today’s fast moving world, communication is becoming more and more crucial and people seem to be careless to listen to one another.
-Effective listening seems to be very rare though it helps build relationships, solve problems, ensure understanding, resolve conflicts, improve accuracy and saves money and marriages.
+Effective listening seems to be rare although it helps build relationships, solve problems, ensure understanding, resolve conflicts, improve accuracy and save money and marriages.
 At work, genuine listening reduces errors and saves time.
 At home, it helps develop creative, autonomous kids who can solve their own problems.

 Below are some tips to help you develop effective listening skills.

 Step 1: Face the speaker and maintain eye contact.

 Eye contact is the basis of effective communication.
 When we talk, we look each other in the eye.
 Remove all things you have in hands when you have a conversation with your partners and look at them, even if they do not look at you.
 Sometimes, shyness, uncertainty, shame, guilt, or other emotions, can inhibit eye contact in some people under some circumstances but stay focused yourself.

 Relax after you have made eye contact.
 You have to be attentive.
 To “attend” another person means to: